act-rules/act-rules.github.io/_rules/html-has-lang-b5c3f8.md

 ## Assumptions

-This rule assumes that [documents](https://dom.spec.whatwg.org/#concept-document) are served with a [content type](https://dom.spec.whatwg.org/#concept-document-content-type) of `text/html`.
-If a document is served using a different content type, this can affect the interpretion of the `lang` attribute.
+[Documents](https://dom.spec.whatwg.org/#concept-document) are served with a [content type](https://dom.spec.whatwg.org/#concept-document-content-type) of `text/html`.
+If a document is served using a different content type, this can affect the interpretation of the `lang` attribute.

 ## Accessibility Support